bbonev/yascreen/README.md

 output defaults to stdout

-in case output is a terminal and initial size is (0,0), the screen size is autodetected
+in case output is a terminal and initial size is (0,0), the screen size is autodetected in case the autodetection fails or returns 0x0, it will default to 80x24

 in case of error, returns `NULL`